passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 ## Overview

-Support for passkeys is currently rolling out across major operating systems and browsers, and will continue into 2023.
+Support for passkeys is currently rolling out across major operating systems and browsers, and continues throughout 2023.
 This page will be updated as the ecosystem evolves.
 The [matrix below](#matrix) maps out the various features that support the passkey experience.
 Additional information about each platform is available in the [Reference section of Docs](/docs/reference/android).

 Passkeys created in **iOS or iPadOS** can be used on:

 - The same iPhone or iPad
-- iPhones and iPads using the same Apple ID and iCloud Keychain (synced automatically)
+- iPhones and iPads using the same Apple ID (synced automatically)
-- Macs using the same Apple ID and iCloud Keychain (synced automatically)
+- Macs using the same Apple ID (synced automatically)
 - Macs using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
 - Windows devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
 - Chromebooks and other Chrome OS devices using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)